cybrary halls

 editorial

-The Eclipse of Pragmatism?
+The Eclipse of pragmatism?

 There has been much talk of pragmatism's "eclipse" during analytic philosophy's greatest dominance from 1950 to 1990.
 The myth must be corrected: pragmatism was never eclipsed.
 While pragmatism was a prominent competitor with rival neo-idealisms and new realisms during the first two decades of the 20th century, pragmatism had few representatives across the top twenty philosophy departments.
 Already quite marginalized in the 1920s and 1930s, the handful of pragmatist professors such as Dewey at Columbia and Mead at Chicago encouraged many of their students to go into psychology, sociology, anthropology, linguistics, education, and economics.
-Many of the best new minds favorable towards pragmatism.... read more
+Many of the best new minds favorable towards pragmatism strongly influenced the social sciences during the 1940s - 1980s.

 points of interest